 Difference 2: Error Chances

 - Active Workbook: Using Active in the coding may lead to many errors and confusion because we never know which workbook is active unless we specifically mention the workbook to activate before using the word Active Workbook.

 This has been a guide to VBA ThisWorkbook.
-Here we learn how to use ThisWorkbook as a reference in Excel VBA along with practical examples and downloadable excel template.
+Here we learn how to use ThisWorkbook as a reference in Excel VBA along with practical examples and a downloadable excel template.
 Below you can find some useful excel VBA articles –